JoshuaDelosSantos/my-clean-project/documentations/user_stories/iter2_us_11_sp_delete_bookings.md

 ~ 10 hours with our budget

 ## Assumptions:
--A service provider can delete only their own bookings.
+- A service provider can delete only their own bookings.

--Deleted bookings will be permanently removed from the system (or optionally marked as "canceled" instead of full deletion).
+- Deleted bookings will be permanently removed from the system (or optionally marked as "canceled" instead of full deletion).

--Clients will receive an email notification when a booking is deleted.
+- Clients will receive an email notification when a booking is deleted.

--The system will enforce authentication and authorization to prevent unauthorized deletions.
+- The system will enforce authentication and authorization to prevent unauthorized deletions.

--Deleting a booking should not affect payment records if applicable.
+- Deleting a booking should not affect payment records if applicable.
 ## Description:
 Service providers need a way to remove unwanted or incorrect bookings from their schedule.
 The system should provide a secure method for deleting bookings while ensuring that affected clients are informed.

 ## Tasks
-1.
-2.
 1. Implement delete functionality for the Booking model.
 2. Create an API endpoint for deleting bookings.
 3. Add confirmation prompts before deletion.